 Or in a window box ...

 Yes, I said "draw".
-But please, don't let any lack of artistic talent hold you back.
+But please ... don't let any lack of artistic talent hold you back.
 You're not re-creating the Mona Lisa here.
-You're simply making a rough sketch that'll give you all the info you'll need when it's time to order your herb plants and seeds.
+You'll simply make a very rough sketch showing the "basics":

 |Garden||Containers||Full Sun||Part Sun||Min.
 Space|

 If growing season is already here and you haven't created a detailed garden plan ... that's okay.
-Many of us (yours truly, included!) started tea gardening by what I fondly call the "wing it" method.
+Many of us (yours truly, included!) started growing tea by what I fondly call the "wing it" method.
 And you know what?
 It worked out just fine.

 With a bit of loving care, your herbs will reward you with yummy, homegrown herbal tea ... despite your lack of planning!